cambiotraining/bacterial-genomics/materials/20-assemblebac.md

 ## Prepare a samplesheet

-As with `bacQC` and `bactmap`, we need to prepare a CSV file containing the information about our sequencing files which will be used as an input to the `assembleBAC` pipeline.
-Refer back to [The bacQC pipeline](07-bacqc.md#prepare-a-samplesheet) page for how to do this if you've forgotten.
+As with `bacQC` and `bactmap`, we need to prepare a CSV file containing the information about our sequencing files, which will be used as an input to the `assembleBAC` pipeline.
+Refer back to the [bacQC pipeline](07-bacqc.md#prepare-a-samplesheet) page for how to do this.

 ## Running assembleBAC

 Now that we have the samplesheet, we can run the `assembleBAC` pipeline.
-There are [many options](https://github.com/avantonder/assembleBAC/blob/main/docs/parameters.md) that can be used to customise the pipeline but a typical command is shown below:
+There are [many options](https://github.com/avantonder/assembleBAC/blob/main/docs/parameters.md) that can be used to customise the pipeline, but a typical command is shown below:

 ```bash
 nextflow run avantonder/assembleBAC \